czar3985/linux-server-configuration/README.md

 Enter file in which to save the key (/c/Users/pixie/.ssh/id_rsa): /c/Users/pixie/.ssh/serverConfig Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /c/Users/pixie/.ssh/serverConfig.
-Your public key has been saved in /c/Users/pixie/.ssh/serverConfig.pub.
-The key fingerprint is:
-XXXXXX
-The key's randomart image is:
-XXXXXX
 ```

 Copy the public key from: